Playing with Points

 The other, (and, honestly, easier) way to spend your points is to book your flights, hotels, car rentals, cruises, etc. through Chase Travel.
 It is easy to do through your portal, but you can also call in and get excellent assistance and guidance with the booking.

 Booking straight from the portal has a lot of advantages.
 First of all, it is easy.
 All the choices are laid out in front of you with a running tally of how many points you’ll need to book something for free.
-In addition, you can book packages with flights, hotels, rental cars, and even activities, such as tours.
+In addition, you can book packages with flights, hotels, rental cars, and even activities.

 Second, you’re not limited to the Chase transfer partners.
 You can book almost any airline or hotel chain through the portal.

 Third, it is very flexible.
-You don’t have to book completely on your Reserve points; in fact, you don’t have to use any at all if you don’t want to!
+You don’t have to book completely with your Ultimate Rewards points; in fact, you don’t have to use any at all if you don’t want to!
 You can use any combination of points and cash, which is perfect for when you don’t have enough points to book a trip, but don’t want to pay for it all in cash.

-Fourth, any portion you pay for in cash (by putting it on your Reserve card) gets you anywhere from 5-10 points per dollar to spend on your next trip!
+Fourth, any portion you pay for in cash (by putting it on your Reserve card) gets you 8 points per dollar to spend on your next trip!

-And finally, the trips you book count as a paid stay at hotels and as a paid fare on airlines, so you’re earning points and status with the individual loyalty programs, while still paying nothing (or at least less) for the trip.
+And finally, the trips you book count as a paid stay at hotels and as a paid fare on airlines, so you’re earning points and status with the individual loyalty programs as well, while still paying nothing (or at least less) for the trip.

 Conclusion